wallacegibbon/e-language-compiler/README.md

 ecompiler
 =====

-This is the compiler for my programming language (I didn't give it a name yet).
+This is the compiler for my machine-level programming language.

-For convenience, I will call it E language in this document.
+I haven't given it a name yet, so for convenience, I will call it the E language in this document.

 ## What is it ?

-E language is a simplified C language, they have similar semantics, but the syntax of E language is more compact.
+The E language is a simplified C language, they have similar semantics, but the syntax of E language is more compact.

 Here are some comparisons: